Digital Sculptures for Analog Sounds, 2010-12

 - QR_Art: Digital Sculptures for Analog Sounds, part of the traveling group exhibition titled Do Not Leave The World As It Is - Janusz Korczak.
 The exhibition was presented in New York/ US, Poland, Sweden, Denmark, and Slovenia, 2012-13

-- Invited for screening (video version) at the European Film Festival for Documentaries - documentArt, Poland/Germany in video art category, 2012
+- Invited for screening (video version) at the European Film Festival for Documentaries - documentArt, Poland/Germany in video art category, 2012.
+Click here to watch the video version of the project.

-- Exhibition at the ChoP Festival, Polish Experimental Music in Shenzhen, China with the financial support of The Polish Ministry of Culture and National Heritage, The Adam Mickiewicz Institute (PL), Art and Technology Foundation (PL), Canisius College (US), MooKa Spaces (CN), 2012
+- Exhibition at the ChoP Festival, Polish Experimental Music in Shenzhen, China with the financial support of The Polish Ministry of Culture and National Heritage, The Adam Mickiewicz Institute (PL), Art and Technology Foundation (PL), Canisius College (US), MooKa Spaces (CN), 2012.
+Click here to view pictures from the exhibition.